• Use Cases

 Retries, replay, and delivery history stay built in

-• • Delivery history gives you an auditable record of when the churn signal reached each tool and what happened on failure.
+• • Delivery history gives each workspace an auditable record of when the churn signal reached each tool and what happened on failure.

 Why this matters